AnaPaulaTamanchieviez/portfolio/README.md

 - Git e Github
 - Figma

+Check out everything I learned from this project in the attached file: What I Learned.pdf.

 ## 💻 Projeto

 The portfolio is a project to be used as a code repository.